 Second Charge Bridging Loans

-We arrange 2nd charge bridging loans for Individuals, developers and investors to raise funds for many uses including loft conversions, extensions, renovation and refurbishment on properties that already have an outstanding mortgage.
+We arrange 2nd charge bridging loans for Individuals, developers and investors to raise funds for many uses including loft conversions, extensions, renovation and refurbishment on properties that already have an outstanding mortgage or other loan.

 |Loan to value (LTV)||Up to 65% maximum|